Actinic Keratosis

 What is an actinic keratosis?

-An actinic keratosis is a precancerous lesion characterized by rough or scaly skin that commonly appears in areas frequently exposed to the sun.
+An actinic keratosis (AK) is a precancerous lesion characterized by rough or scaly skin that commonly appears in areas frequently exposed to the sun.
 Although a small percentage of these lesions may progress to squamous cell carcinoma if left untreated, most do not become cancerous.

 What causes actinic keratoses?

-The primary cause of actinic keratoses is prolonged exposure to ultraviolet (UV) radiation, typically resulting from years of sun exposure or tanning bed use.
-While these lesions are more prevalent in older adults, younger individuals with substantial sun exposure can also develop them.
 Additional risk factors include fair skin, a compromised immune system, certain genetic disorders, and infection with human papillomavirus (HPV).
 Commonly affected areas include the face, scalp, arms, and hands.

 What are the symptoms of actinic keratoses?